Clear thinking and practical support

 Resolution-Ready-Children-Act-Complaints-Support-UK-002

-We provide comprehensive support and quality assurance across children’s social care.
-By coaching staff on live cases and high‑risk decisions and auditing both complaint workflows and broader quality‑assurance frameworks, we help teams make confident, defensible decisions early on.
-This reduces the likelihood of issues escalating and leads to better outcomes for children and families.
+We provide clear, steady support across children’s social care.
+By coaching staff on live cases and high-risk decisions, and by auditing complaint workflows and wider quality assurance, we help teams make confident, defensible decisions early on.
+This reduces avoidable escalation and supports better outcomes for children and families

 We used Resolution Ready during a particularly sensitive complaint involving complex family dynamics and high public interest.
 James helped us structure the response, sense-check our findings, and gave grounded advice we could rely on.
 It’s rare to get this level of skill and insight so quickly.